markjose/cosella-microservice-framework/README.md

 # Cosella

-The Cosella Microservice Framework is intended to make the development of service based solutions using .NET easier.
+The Cosella Microservice Framework is intended to make the development of .NET service based solutions easier.

-The framework is currently a very new project, if you want to use it, please understand:
+This framework is currently very new, if you want to use it, please understand:
   - there may be limited support
   - documentation will probably be incomplete
   - code may not be as tidy or organised as expected